mattaylor/objix/README.md

 ## Benchmarks

-Performance against lodash can be compared on some common operations using the `bench` script provided.
+Performance of some common operations can be compared to lodash using the [benchmarks](bench.js) script.

 ```bash
 > node bench <iterations=1000> <heats=100> <simple=10> <complex=1>